Canary Wharf, London

-Union Jack flags draped from St James Street down to Haymarket in a regal nod to His Royal Highness, Prince Henry The Duke of Sussex wedding.
+Union Jack flags draped in a regal nod to His Royal Highness, Prince Henry The Duke of Sussex wedding.
 Jermyn Street is home to the quintessential English gentleman’s shirt makers and apparel since the 17th Century.

 Sir Issac Newton briefly lived at No.’s 86 and 88 between 1696-1709 during which he served as the President of the Royal Society.
 Itself only a 10 minute stroll through St James Square Gardens towards the Mall.